zeiss-microscopy/libCZI/Src/libCZI/Doc/image_document_concept.markdown

 @image latex image_document_concept2.PNG "sub-blocks on different planes"

 Note that:
 - The X-Y positions of sub-blocks on different planes can be different (i. e. same Z-index, same T-index and same M-index does not imply that X and Y is the same for all C-indices).
-Even the number of sub-blocks on a plane can be different.
+Even the number of sub-blocks on different planes can be different.
 - The bounding box is defined to contain all sub-blocks on all planes.
 - The 2D-coordinate system is common to all planes.
 - Sub-blocks can be overlapping.